azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 Run the command below after replacing `<OrganizationName>` with your Azure DevOps org Name and `<PRJ1, PRJ2, ..`> with a comma-separated list of project names where your Azure DevOps resources are hosted.
-You will get Organization name from vsts url e.g. http://samplevstsorg.visualstudio.com.
-In this 'samplevstsorg' is org name.
+You will get Organization name from your ADO organization url e.g. http://sampleadoorg.visualstudio.com.
+In this 'sampleadoorg' is org name.

 ```PowerShell
 Get-AzSKAzureDevOpsSecurityStatus -OrganizationName "<OrganizationName>" -ProjectNames "<PRJ1, PRJ2,...etc.>"